 Wage garnishment enforces child support and spousal support orders

-At our Riverside, California, firm, our lawyer advises the parties about wage garnishment.
+At our law firm in Riverside, we can advise you about wage garnishment.
 Quite often wage garnishment is a positive thing.
 Firstly, the payee spouse is assured of receiving child support or alimony in accordance with the payor’s receipt of his/her paycheck.
 Secondly,the payor spouse can eliminate the stress and anguish of having to sit down periodically and physically write out checks.
 Moreover, while it may appear to be embarrassing for the payor spouse to have his or her employer know about the support payments, wage garnishments these days are much more common than one would imagine and they are routinely handled by the payroll department of the employer without any negative reflection upon the payor/employee.